otaviojava/jcassandra-book/04-cql.md

 ```

-Once created, it is possible to check the keyspaces created in Cassandra and for that the first query will be performed.
+Once created, it is possible to check the keyspaces created in Cassandra and for that, the first query will be performed.
 It is possible to see the similarity with the relational database.
-We will talk more about seeking information in the following items.
+We will talk more about seeking information on the following items.

 ```sql